MyCryptoHQ/knowledge-base-content/how-to/backup-restore/how-to-restore-access-to-your-accounts-if-you-lose-or-destroy-your-device-with-google-authenticator-2fa.md

   - Backups
 priority: 90
 date_published: '2017-07-05'
-date_modified: '2020-07-01'
+date_modified: '2020-10-08'
 ---

-*This is part of a series where Taylor pulls sweet comments she's made in the hope that they can be useful, searchable, remembered, referenced, and / or aid in the creation of future Knowledge Base posts.*
+_This is part of a series where Taylor pulls sweet comments she's made in the hope that they can be useful, searchable, remembered, referenced, and / or aid in the creation of future Knowledge Base posts._

 ---